2020

 2005

-Kansas Pit Bull Rescue expands, adding more bulldogs to the adoption program.
+Kansas Pit Bull Rescue expands by obtaining its nonprofit status and adds more bullies to the adoption program.

 2003

-Kansas Pit Bull Rescue founded by two bulldog advocates from Topeka, KS and Leavenworth, KS areas, respectively.
+Kansas Pit Bull Rescue founded by two pit bull advocates.